emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

     (is-segal-A : is-segal A)        -- A proof that A is Segal.
     (a : A)                       -- The representing object.
   (C : A -> U)            -- A type family.
-  (CisCov : isCovFam A C)        -- A covariant family.
+  (CisCov : is-covariant A C)        -- A covariant family.
   (u : C a)
-    : (evid A a C) ((yon A is-segal-A a C CisCov) u) = u := covPresId A a C CisCov u
+    : (evid A a C) ((yon A is-segal-A a C CisCov) u) = u := id-arr-covariant-transport A a C CisCov u
 ```

 The other composite carries ϕ to an a priori distinct natural transformation.
 We